ndcn/infer-subc/README.md

 After each of the organelles of interest are segmented, single or multi-organelle analysis can be carried out using Jupyter Notebook-based pipeline(s).
 Each of the following analysis types are modular and can be used in combination or separately.

 **Combined Analysis:**
-- [__________]() quantification of the `morphology`, `interactions`, and `distribution` of any number of organelles within the same cell.
+- [Full Quantification Pipeline](./notebooks\part_2_quantification\full_quantification_pipeline.ipynb):  quantification of the `morphology`, `interactions`, and `distribution` of any number of organelles within the same cell.
+This pipeline incorporates batch processing within a single experiment and summarizes the results across multiple experimental replicates.

 **Individual analysis pipelines :**

-The following notebooks include steps to quantify features of single organelles or paris of organelles (interactions) from individual cells.
-These notebooks also act as a step-by-step guide to understanding each measurement type.
+The following notebooks primarily act as a step-by-step guide to understanding each measurement type.
+However, they can also be used to quantify features of single organelles or pairs of organelles (interactions) from individual cells.
 - [Organelle morphology](./notebooks\part_2_quantification\1.1_organelle_morphology.ipynb)
 - [Pairwise organelle interactions](./notebooks\part_2_quantification\1.2_organelle_interactions.ipynb)
 - [Subcellular distribution](./notebooks\part_2_quantification\1.3_distribution_measurements.ipynb)